 VA Disability Pay, GI Bill Benefits, SGLI Payments

-Similar to retiree pay VA disability, GI Bill benefits and SGLI payments will continue.
-However support for claims and assistance may be limited.
+Like retiree pay VA disability, GI Bill benefits and SGLI payments will continue.
+However, support for claims and assistance may be limited.

 My Career Advancement Accounts

 Financial assistance requests typically continue to be approved.
 In addition, Spouse Education and Career Opportunities career coaches typically continue to be available to provide comprehensive education and career counseling services.

 The TSP continues its normal daily operations during a federal government shutdown.